 The cost of renewable business energy in the UK

-Renewable business energy statistics from Bionic show the cheapest option for businesses looking to use renewable energy is to install small-scale wind turbines starting from £2,000.
+Renewable business energy statistics from Bionic show that the cheapest option for businesses looking to use renewable energy is to install small-scale wind turbines starting from £2,000.
 However, the time this equipment takes to make the money back is up to 15 years.
 Larger commercial turbines have a higher initial cost at £3.3 million, but recoup the investment faster within just one to five years.

 Solar PV panel setups mirror the trend of a large cost range depending on scale.
 Small business PV installations cost £6,000 to £11,000 and take six to 11 years to pay off through electricity bill savings.
 But larger utility-sized solar arrays can surpass £70,000, yet recover costs quicker thanks to high output – within five years or less.